Welcome to the City of Schenectady!

 This means that you are able to co-mingle paper, glass, plastic and tin.
 You can pick up the Single Stream Recycling stickers at City Hall, Room #9.

-- Separate trucks on different schedules pickup refuse and recyclables, so each of these discarded materials may be picked up at different times of the day.
+- Household waste, recycling and yard waste are each collected by separate trucks, so each of these discarded materials may be picked up at different times of the day.

-- During holidays, waste collections may change.
-For current schedules visit our 'Waste Collection Schedules' page.
+- On scheduled holidays, waste collections dates will change.
+For the most current schedules, follow the link to our 'Waste Collection Schedules' page.

-The Department of Waste Collection is not responsible for lost, damaged, or stolen containers.
+The City of Schenectady is not responsible for lost, damaged, or stolen containers.

-Household waste is considered to be non-recyclable waste.
-All other garbage should be places in the appropriate bin or brought to the appropriate facility.
+Household waste is considered to be any non-recyclable material.
+All household waste should be placed in the appropriate container and placed curbside on your scheduled collection day or brought to an appropriate facility for disposal.